felicksLindgren/cupra-tibber/README.md

   2. Fetches the vehicle's current state of charge.
   3. Logs in to Tibber using provided credentials.
   4. Sends the state of charge to Tibber via a GraphQL mutation.
+  5. Rotates the `REFRESH_TOKEN` GitHub secret using the latest refresh token.

 ### `.github/workflows/scheduled.yml`